DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 The final stretch of the trail that leads to Yester Hill is as described in <span class="citation">Y1.
 Trail (p.
 197)</span>.
 However, read the following additional text when the players arrive at the base of Yester Hill:

 <div class="description">
-<p>A flash of brilliant viridian light suddenly flickers from within an enormous ring of stacked boulders atop the hilltop.
+<p>A flash of brilliant emerald light suddenly flickers from within an enormous ring of stacked boulders atop the hilltop.
 As you watch, the light thrums like an unsteady heartbeat—even as it slowly, gradually, and yet steadily grows in intensity.
 You think you can faintly hear the distant sound of drumming echoing across the mountains from atop the hill.</p>
 </div>

 When the players arrive at Yester Hill, if Strahd has accompanied them, he informs them that, if they wish to make good on their bet, they must first meet him at the point where the road meets the top of the hill.
 (He promises the players that he'll "make sure the festivities don't start without you," adding, "You must meet your opponent, after all.")
 If the players accept, he notes that he will "see them at the top," and vanishes astride Beucephalus.